-Pregnancy adds challenge for teens treated for drug abuse, report saysMay 9th, 2013 in Pediatrics /
+Pregnancy adds challenge for teens treated for drug abuse, report saysMay 9, 2013 in Medicine & Health / Pediatrics

 (HealthDay)—Half of pregnant teens in substance-abuse treatment programs used alcohol or drugs in the month before they entered treatment.
 And nearly 20 percent used drugs or alcohol on a daily basis during that month, according to a U.S. government report.